mstksg/inCode/copy/entries/machines-1.md

 of using machines (like Auto and the related Wire).
 Yeah, they provide encapsulation and a changing state...but these things come for free in most good Object-Oriented Programming languages.
 So what gives?

+As it turns out, as we suggested before, Autos are much more "composable" than the objects of OOP.
+That is because, at their heart, they are just functions.
+And what do functions do best?
+They compose!
+Complex object built seamlessly from simpler ones.

+Now, I haven't really been able to back this up so far.
+But in the next post, as we explore more the function-like nature of these things, we will be able to witness the full power of machine composition.
+And we'll even be able to re-implement *many* of the complex machines of this post with compositions of smaller, simpler Autos.